 Control gives us the impression that we are not in another person’s hands, which gives us a wonderful feeling.
 We are motivated to seek control because of this.
 However, exercising excessive control might harm happiness.
 Trying to gain control can be beneficial, but only in moderation.
 The desire for control, if it becomes too strong, can ruin your life.

-Contrary to what you might imagine, most of us do not fear losing our relationship when we are envious.
+Contrary to what you might imagine, most of us do not fear losing our relationships when we are envious.
 Instead, it is about preventing the mental and emotional suffering we cause when we lose control.
-The reality is that we are powerless over our partners, thus we must let go of our jealousy.
-It’s not a bad thing to have some control, but it’s unhealthy to try to control someone for something you have no control over.
+The reality is that we are powerless over our partners.
+Thus, we must let go of our jealousy.
+It’s not a bad thing to have some control, but it’s unhealthy to try to control someone over something you have no control over.
 How does it feel to be controlled by someone else? is a wonderful question to ask yourself.

 #7.
 Belief in Your Partner

 People in healthy relationships don’t question their partners and don’t scrutinize their partners’ every move.
 They don’t bombard their spouse with questions or query them about their partner’s intentions all the time.

 Keep in mind that your partner is a fellow human being who will inevitably engage with others.
 It’s possible that your partner likes other people or finds them attractive, but it doesn’t necessarily mean that s/he wants to have a sexual relationship with them or plans to cheat on you.
 They choose to have a close relationship with you for a reason.
 They would have gone out on dates with other individuals if they had wanted to.

 Accept that you don’t require jealousy.
 Even while you may feel it, you are not required to act on it.
 You must strengthen your confidence and resilience.
 You must practice self-care and take care of your physical, emotional, mental, and spiritual welfare in order to do this.
 Healthy coping mechanisms gradually take the place of jealousy when you acquire them and make them a habit.